fishsticks89/latinizer/plan.md

 sends macrons

+you can click the letter of the char instead of pressing it

 dictionary:

 improved searchbar ui for whitaker's words that sends to an iframe of the word. if homepage is detected, goes back to search bar.
 Injects better css into search result